 Expenditures generally are recorded when a liability is incurred, as under accrual accounting.
 However, debt service expenditures, as well as expenditures related to compensated absences, and claims and judgments, are recorded only when payment is due.
 General capital asset acquisitions are reported as expenditures in governmental funds.
-Issuance of long-term debt and acquisitions under leases are reported as other financing sources.
+Issuance of long-term debt, including leases payable, are reported as other financing sources.